 If you’ve been pondering the question “should I get a 5-string bass?” for a while, I hope this article has given you some insight into whether or not it’s the right purchase for you.

 Some people worry if they’ll get enough use out of them and others wonder “is a 5-string bass harder to play?” but they never actually get around to figuring out some of these things on their own, and end up missing out on a great instrument.

 No. Not really.

 Like I mentioned before, it can be uncomfortable to play initially, but it doesn’t take long to adjust.
 In fact, I don’t even discourage complete beginners from getting one.
-I think by starting out with 5-string bass, some of these cons can be bypassed because they don’t really know any better and don’t have a reference to a 4-string bass and how it feels.
+I think by starting out with 5-string bass, some of these cons can be bypassed because new players don’t really know any better and don’t have a reference to what 4-string basses feel like.

 A majority of the greats have used a 4-string for their entire career without ever touching a 6-string one because they don’t need one.